 - Weed around the oak when possible to remove invasive species and species that might out-compete the seedling.
 Let us know if the cage is damaged.
 Cages prevent bunnies and deer from eating the trees.
 Check out this image to see how weeding should look.

 - Take pictures of your oak and see the progress over time.
 Send us your photos to post!

 Would you love to help, but are not able to visit the park regularly?

 We have a small team that is able to continue to care for trees but are limited by funding.
-If you would like to adopt a tree but are not able to regularly visit Trippet Ranch or the Rodeo Grounds, you can donate to the RCDSMM Oak Fund and we can care for the tree.
+If you would like to adopt a tree but are not able to regularly visit Trippet Ranch, you can donate to the RCDSMM Oak Fund and we can care for the tree.
 It costs $25/month for us to grow the trees but all donations help!